-Within SNIG, since its creation in 1990, there was a major concern about rising the level of awareness and knowledge about GI and its supporting technologies.
-So, besides a specific section dedicated to educational issues in SNIG homepage, IGP (and CNIG in the past) is supporting several initiatives to promote the diffusion of information and knowledge on the subject in Portugal.
-These initiatives include:
+Within CNIG, since its creation in 1990, there was a major concern about rising the level of awareness and knowledge about GI and its supporting technologies.
+So, besides a specific section dedicated to educational issues in SNIG homepage, CNIG supported several initiatives to promote the diffusion of information and knowledge on the subject in Portugal.
+These initiatives included:

-- Organisation of Conferences and Seminars - Development of GIS courses - Training programmes for university students - Participation of CNIG staff in educational activities - Production of documentation to help the institutions develop their SNIG-nodes - Production of GIS manuals and other publications.
+- Organisation of Conferences and Seminars; - Development of GIS courses; - Training programmes for university students; - Participation of CNIG staff in educational activities; - Production of documentation to help the institutions develop their SNIGnodes; - Production of GIS manuals and other publications.